 A clean URL is simply a URL that goes directly to where they’re supposed to.
 They are short, easy to understand and most importantly, encourage by Google.
 It is also important to note that you should add a relevant keyword to your URL slugs.

-Rich snippets feature visual clues about the content of a page or post – for example, star ratings, author, prices and so on – which appear just below the page/post title and before the meta description.
+Rich snippets feature visual clues about a page or post’s content – for example, star ratings, author, prices, and so on – which appear just below the page/post title and before the meta description.
 Rich snippets are typically generated through the addition of ‘Schema Markup’ – HTML code featuring tags defined by Schema.org (a collaborative project involving Google, Yahoo!, Bing and Yandex aimed at helping webmasters provide more accurate information to search engines).

 Rich snippets for products are generated automatically by Bigcommerce — the platform uses the information you enter on your product pages to pull the microdata necessary to generate them.
 So it’s important to ensure you have filled out as much as you can on your product details pages.

-An excellent way to determine your site’s mobile-friendliness is by subjecting it to Google’s Mobile-Friendly test.
-Sites that favor mobile users tend to get strong results in SEO, so this is a golden opportunity to rank higher.
+An excellent way to determine your site’s mobile-friendliness is by subjecting it to Google’s Mobile-Friendly Test.
+Sites that favor mobile users tend to get strong SEO results, so this is a golden opportunity to rank higher.

 Social sharing can increase your store’s inbound links.
 But remember that most social media platforms use no-follow links.
 “When someone discovers something on social media, there’s a chance they’ll share the link.
 Not only can this increase the number of inbound links to your site—improving your credibility—but it can also show how popular your content is as well.

 Featuring a video makes it 53 times more likely that your page will get a front-page Google result.
 And because people love videos, it’ll also make it 41% more likely for someone to click through, and up to 85% more likely that they’ll buy.
 You don’t need anything super slick or fancy — just show off your product and how it can be used, just like you would if you were selling to someone in person.